Architecture Documentation¶

 Data Resources Organization¶

-with the package.
-These can include configuration templates, webapp icons,
+The data/ directory contains resources which are intended to be distributed with the package.
+These can include configuration templates, webapp icons, etc….

 Development Workspace¶

-Development-specific files are organized in .auxiliary/:
+Development-specific files are organized in `.auxiliary/`:

 .auxiliary/